larols/vmware-aria/aria-automation/rdpsalt.md

 First we need to make some changes to the vSphere virtual machine template.
-Convert your template to a VM, boot it up and makes the following changes.
+Convert your template to a VM, boot it up and make the following changes.
 Then convert it back to a template again.
 Make sure your newly modified template is selected in Cloud Assembly - Infrastructure - Image Mappings.

 - *Create a firewall rule for TCP 445 – Allow on all profiles*